kirei/dnsqproxy/README.md

 N.B.: This software is not indended to be used for public facing services such as a DNS Looking Glass (e.g., https://github.com/bortzmeyer/dns-lg).

+## Proxy Protocol

+- Queries are submitted as JSON, one query per line.
+- Responses are emitted as JSON, one response per line
+- Multiple queries may be submitted in a single session.
+- Session is terminated by an empty command or by end-of-file.

 ##  Query Elements

 ### Mandatory Query Elements